Consumer Medicine Information

 Ask your doctor to answer any questions you may have.

 Side effects may include bradycardia (slow heart rate) and hypotension (low blood pressure).
+During the administration of CUROSURF with a thin catheter, some mild and transitory adverse events have been seen: bradycardia, apnoea, decreased oxygen saturation, froth at the mouth, coughing, choking and sneezing.
 Some babies may get other side effects while being treated with CUROSURF.
 Talk to your doctor if you are worried about CUROSURF causing side effects in your baby.

 Do not be alarmed by the possible side effects.
 Your baby may not experience any of them.